Fort Ontario

-Fort Ontario is an American historic bastion fort situated by the City of Oswego in Oswego County, New York.
+Fort Ontario is a historic bastion fort used by British and American forces, located in the City of Oswego in Oswego County, New York, US.
+Fort Ontario is located on the east side of the Oswego River on high ground overlooking Lake Ontario.
+The present fortifications are built on a pentagonal plan with five bastions.
+The fort is on the National Register of Historic Places.
 It is owned by the state of New York and operated as a museum known as Fort Ontario State Historic Site.
-Fort Ontario is located on the east side of the Oswego River on high ground overlooking Lake Ontario.